Top 15 Famous Companies in Perth

 Industry: Mining, Iron ore

-Fortescue Metals Group Limited (FMG) is an iron ore company which is currently the world’s fourth-largest iron ore producer since 2017.
+Fortescue Metals Group Limited (FMG) is one of the Top Australian Mining Companies, the world’s fourth-largest iron ore producer since 2017.
 (Source: Mining Connection)

 The company owns massive holdings of 87,000 km2 in Western Australia, which makes it a bigger tenement holder than both BHP and Rio Tinto combined!